The ultimate guide to choosing a kinesiology major

 One-of-a-kind career and internship support

-Augustana has an excellent track record for graduating students in the health sciences, including a 100% acceptance rate for students applying to master's programs in public health and a medical school acceptance rate 50% above the national average.
+Augustana has an excellent track record for graduating students in the health sciences, including a 100% acceptance rate for students applying to master's programs in public health programs over 25 years, and a medical school acceptance rate about 50% above the national average.

 Regardless of the major students choose, Augustana is known for hands-on professional and graduate school preparation.